MiSTer-devel/PSX_MiSTer/README.md

 Memory : 50%
 - SPU RAM not implemented
-- rotate register read16 missing
+- rotate register not done for all busses
-- some memory delay registers missing

 IRQ    : 40%
 - irq_SIO missing